ImalshaG/WSO2-Recommendation-System/README.md

     ```
     $ sudo apt install python3-pip
     ```
-3. Install the required python packages in the above created virtual environment, by running the following command in the project home directory.
+3. Install the required python packages, by running the following command in the project home directory.
     ```
     $ pip3 install -r requirements.txt
     ```